BogdanCatalin-Iacob/Food-Fiesta/README.md

     - Select "Create new app" in Heroku.
     - Choose a name for your app and select the location.

+2. Create a file named "requirements.txt" and a file named "Procfile" with the following CLI commands:
+    - pip3 freeze > requirements.txt
+    - echo web: python run.py > Procfile

-2. Attach the Postgres database:
+3. Attach the Postgres database:
     - In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.
+    - Click "More" dropdown
+    - Select "Run console"
+    - type: "python3"
+    - import db from the project
+    - type CLI command: "db.create_all()"
+    - exit()

-3. Prepare the env and __init__.py file:
+4. Prepare the env and __init__.py file:
     - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
     - In your GitPod workspace, create an env.py file in the main directory.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.